shitcorp/Discord-Bots-At-Scale/README.md

 ## Standard Lib

-The standard Discord.js lib is fairly performant out of the box, though not production-ready.
+The standard [Discord.js](https://discord.js.org/) lib is fairly performant out of the box, though not production-ready.
 (See notice below for info on production readiness.)
-Though there are some ways to increase your bot's performance with almost no impact.
+Though there are some ways to increase your bot's performance with no trade-offs.

 To start, lets talking about message caching.
 In the [client options](https://discordjs.guide/popular-topics/intents.html#privileged-intents) there are quite a few helpful choices in reducing this.